Call for an Initial Consultation (908) 561-5577

 • We are there for you.
 Contact our office 24 hours a day, seven days a week.

-• Our New Jersey criminal defense law firm can help you by utilizing the knowledge and expertise of our former prosecutors to devise a strategy for trial, to file a motion to suppress, or to negotiate a favorable plea-bargain.
+• Our New Jersey criminal defense law firm can help you by utilizing our former prosecutors’ knowledge and expertise to devise a trial strategy, file a motion to suppress, or negotiate a favorable plea bargain.

-• Since we have many attorneys, there are numerous times that the crime affects different areas of law.
-Here, we can handle all the different crimes and have the expertise because the attorneys have subspecialties to deal with them.
+• Since we have many attorneys, there are numerous times when the crime affects different areas of law.
+Here, we can handle all the other crimes and have the expertise because the attorneys have subspecialties to deal with them.
 A solo practitioner or a smaller firm doesn’t have that ability.

-• It is imperative that you contact us right away because many times we can stop you from speaking to the police where you may say something to incriminate yourself where the police did not have enough evidence to charge you without that conversation.
+• It is imperative that you contact us right away because, many times, we can stop you from speaking to the police.
+You may say something to incriminate yourself, and the police would not have enough evidence to charge you without that conversation.

 • The police do not always play fair.
-They can tell the potential defendant that they have witnesses and videos when they really may not.
-Therefore all contact with the police should be done through our office.
+They can tell the potential defendant they have witnesses and videos when they may not.
+Therefore, all contact with the police should be done through our office.

 Our Criminal Defense Practice In New Jersey